-1. The direct implant of an occipital nerve stimulator.
-A stimulator is approximately the size of a credit card.
-It works by stimulating the brain to create a substance similar to morphine that naturally alleviates pain.
-The device can be activated by patients when headaches first appear.
+An occipital nerve stimulator is approximately the size of a credit card.
+It works by stimulating the brain to create a natural chemical, similar to morphine, that alleviates pain.
+Individuals can activate the device when a headache first appears.

-3. IMATCH, an intense outpatient program that lasts three weeks long, may be able to help patients with chronic headaches.
-The ideal candidate is someone who suffers from severe headaches several days a week.
-The program is designed to improve the patient’s ability to concentrate and function, rather than completely eliminate pain.
+IMATCH is an intensive outpatient program that typically lasts three weeks.
+The ideal candidate is someone who deals with severe headaches several days a week.
+The program is designed to improve the individual’s ability to concentrate and function, rather than completely eliminate pain.

-4. Clinical studies for people who suffer from chronic migraines are currently underway to determine whether peripheral nerve stimulation is a safe and effective treatment option.
-The technique involves placing electrode devices along the peripheral nerves to control pain.
+Clinical Studies for people who live with chronic migraines are currently underway to determine whether peripheral nerve stimulation is a safe and effective treatment option.
+It involves placing electrode devices along the peripheral nerves to control pain.